Wonchan-Kim/Obsidian_CS/School/CMPT403/Class notes/Software security  - 2.md

 The two parties both need to have the secret key
 An attacker can't forge a MAC
 Authenticates the message.
-Can be built from the hash (can be called as HMAC)
+Can be built from the hash (can be called as HMAC) h(K||M)

+Scenario : Resistance against MitM:
+Eve who doesn't have a key, can't produce HMac.
+Specifically, if Eve changes M to M', he can't also replace HMAC, becasue K is unknown.

+### Signatures
+Reverse the usage of public and private key,
+Only owner signs while everyone can verify the signature.
+Private signing key(signs the message)
+Public verification key(verifies the message)

+<font color=red>In practice, sign/verify keys are long lasting while encrypt/decrypt keys are short lived.
+It is because if leaked, fake signature vs all decrypted.
+Sign-verify for integrity, while enc-dec is for confidentiality</font>

+---
+How do we trust Alice?

+PKI, public key infrastructure delivers the right public key to the users.